Incentives for Health Care Professionals

 This is one of the most generous incentive programs in Canada.

-For more details and to see you if you’re eligible, contact HHR@health.gov.sk.ca.
+For more details and to see you if you’re eligible visit Saskatchewan Rural and Remote Recruitment Incentive or contact HHR@health.gov.sk.ca.

-The Student Loan Forgiveness Program encourages nurses and nurse practitioners to practice in rural or remote communities by forgiving up to $20,000 of their Saskatchewan Student Loans.
+The Student Loan Forgiveness Program encourages nurses and nurse practitioners to practise in rural or remote communities by forgiving up to $20,000 of their Saskatchewan Student Loans.